-In this space we were given a tour of the Foodbank and had the opportunity to learn from representatives who work with the Foodbank, Operation Foodsearch, Food Outreach and Earth Dance Farms.
-We learned that 1 in 6 people in the bi-state region are in need of food assistance.
-We learned that 1 in 4 children in the St. Louis region go to bed hungry each night and that hunger affects 25% of our youth.
-Furthermore, that children who live go hungry are more likely to develop behavioral issues, have lower scores in school, require hospitalization more frequently, and be at greater risk for chronic illness.
-We were reminded that food insecurity not only affects the those waiting at food pantries, but continues to affect thousands of those who were recently living comfortably in the middle class.
-Those who have come across unfortunate situations such as loss of a source of income, natural disaster, or other unexpected life change.
+We toured the Foodbank and heard from representatives who work with the Foodbank, Operation Foodsearch, Food Outreach and Earth Dance Farms.
+Then they shared statistics about the bi-state region and food assistance.
+We learned that 1 in 4 children in the St. Louis region go to bed hungry each night.
+The representatives discussed the correlation between hunger and behavioral issues, lower test scores, more frequent hospitalizations and risk factors for , chronic illness.
+This impacts those waiting at food pantries, but continues to affect thousands of those who were recently living comfortably.
+Those who have come across unfortunate situations such as loss of a source of income, natural disaster, or other unexpected life change are also struggling with food insecurity.
 These are our neighbors, our children’s teachers, and our coworkers.

-Lastly we learned about the programming these organizations help support those in need.
-This includes Cooking Matters (a six week course that provides education on nutrition, meal preparation and food budgeting) and Double Up Food Bucks (a way participants who receive SNAP benefits can double their money spent purchasing local produce).
-Together, the representatives present at were able to shine light on the work the St. Louis community does to provide food assistance to over 200,000 children, teens and adults monthly.
+Lastly, we learned about the programming these organizations have to support food access such as Cooking Matters and Double Up Food Bucks.
+Together, the representatives shed light on the work the St. Louis community does to provide food assistance to over 200,000 children, teens and adults monthly.

 So now that you are a little more aware, it’s time for an action to-do list.

-1. Learn more by watching the Netflix documentary A Place at the Table, reading credible resources on our community and the impact of health inequity, and having the conversation on hunger and food insecurity.
+1. Learn more.
+One way to learn more is to watch the Netflix documentary A Place at the Table.
+You can read credible resources on our community and the impact of health inequity.
+Have conversations on hunger and food insecurity.

 2. Take the SNAP Challenge.
 Eat on $1.50 per meal for a week.
-That is $4.50 per day.
-That is how much people on SNAP are currently receiving.
+That is $4.50 per day – the same amount that people on SNAP currently receive.

 4. DONATE!
-Volunteer time is very important to pantries, but they also need money to purchase healthy food from Food Banks. $1 donated to the foodbank can provide 4 meals in distribution.
+Time is very important to pantries, but they also need money to purchase healthy food from Food Banks. $1 donated to the foodbank can provide 4 meals in distribution.

-I distinctly remember my first week as the registered dietitian with Executive Dining, thinking that I had entered an entirely different world of nutrition from where I had been with WIC, when I encountered one of my former WIC participants in one of our cafes.
-She recognized me and made it a point to talk about her children with me – whom I had seen for years of growth charts, favorite foods and veggie chats.
-It was in that moment that it clicked – I will never be removed from the important role that we play in the lives of others and their relationship with food.
+I distinctly remember my first week as the registered dietitian with Executive Dining, thinking that I had entered an entirely different world of nutrition from where I had been with WIC.
+Then I encountered one of my former WIC participants in one of our cafes.
+She recognized me and made it a point to talk about her children with me – whom I had seen for years of favorite foods and veggie chats.
+It was in that moment that it clicked – I will never be removed from the important role that we each can play in the lives of others and their food relationships.
 There are people all around us who struggle with food insecurity.
 Working in our offices.
 Eating in our cafes.
 All around us with the unseen worry of where their next meal will come from.
 Do you see them?
 Then do something for them.
 For us.